A solution space for a system of null-state partial differential equations 3: A basis for and the meander matrix

-Next, we prove that if $\kappa\in(0,8)$ and conjecture \red{14} of \cite{florkleb} is true, then $\mathcal{B}_N$ is linearly independent if and only if $\kappa$ is not among a certain subset of the speeds given in the following definition. \begin{defn} We call an SLE$_\kappa$ speed $\kappa$ an \emph{exceptional speed} if it equals \be \kappa_{q,q'}:=4q/q',\ee where $\{q,q'\}$ is a pair of coprime positive integers with $q>1$. \end{defn}
+From here until the end of the proof of theorem \ref{maintheorem}, we work strictly with the elements $\mathcal{F}_\vartheta$ of the Temperley-Lieb set $\mathcal{B}_N$.
+Their formulas are given by (\ref{firstFexplicit1}) with $c=2N$ (item \ref{item2a} in definition \ref{Fkdefn}).
+(However, we later prove that $\mathcal{F}_{c,\vartheta}=\mathcal{F}_\vartheta$ for all $c\in\{1,2,\ldots,2N-1\}$.
+See corollary \ref{moveconjchargecor} below.)
+Now, we prove that if $\kappa\in(0,8)$, then $\mathcal{B}_N$ is linearly independent if and only if $\kappa$ is not among a certain subset of the speeds given in the following definition. \begin{defn} We call an SLE$_\kappa$ speed $\kappa$ an \emph{exceptional speed} if it is of the form \be \kappa_{q,q'}:=4q/q',\quad\text{with $q>1$ and $\{q,q'\}$ a pair of coprime positive integers.}\ee \end{defn}

-According to this definition, the speeds in the set $\{\kappa'=8/r\,|\,\text{$r\in\mathbb{Z}^+$ and $r>1$}\}$ considered above are exceptional speeds if $r$ is odd but are not exceptional speeds if $r$ is even.
-(These former speeds correspond with CFT minimal models.
-See section \ref{minmodelsect}.)
+More simply, the exceptional speeds are the positive rational numbers $\kappa\in\mathbb{Q}$ not equaling $4/r$ for some $r\in\mathbb{Z}^+$.
+In section \red{IV} of \cite{florkleb4}, we show that the exceptional speeds $\kappa\in(0,8)$ correspond with the CFT minimal models \cite{bpz,fms,henkel} and propose a reason for this correspondence.
+Table \ref{tablespeeds} groups speeds $\kappa\in(0,8)$ according to some common properties.